by Amanda Cassar | Feb 9, 2026 | Finances, Financial Stress, Insurance & Protection

 Financial Standard is the leading source of news and analysis for the wealth management and insurance industry in Australia.

-It informs, educates and connects industry professionals across financial advice, superannuation, investment management and insurance through an extensive suite of news channels, industry awards, multimedia content, events and professional development programs.
+It informs, educates and connects industry professionals across financial advice, superannuation, investment management and insurance.
+It does this through an extensive suite of news channels, industry awards, multimedia content, events and professional development programs.

 Founded in 2002, Financial Standard is part of the Market Intelligence (MI) division of global group ISS STOXX.